 The solution: Choose your battles

 In some cases, the socializing might be unavoidable.
 Maybe the people in question are your roommates, maybe they are your travel companions.
 Maybe you need help with something and thus have no other choice but asking someone.
 All these things happen.
-Still, even when travelling backpacker style in hostels and doing group activities, or doing a trip with other people, you still have a certain control over how much socializing you are comfortable with doing.
+Still, even when travelling backpacker style in hostels and doing group activities, or doing a trip with other people, you still have certain control over how much socializing you are comfortable with doing.

 Basically, you want to save your energy for doing the socializing that you’ll enjoy, and not waste everything on avoidable and potentially unenjoyable interactions.